namanlp/simple-tauri-practice/calculator-example/README.md

 ## Running

-You can run this app by using command
+To run this application, first clone this repository into your pc, and then run this app by using command

 ```
 cargo tauri dev
 ```

+command.